Chris55/ns3-program-viewer/docs/readme.md

 On the Stage, memory is optimised.
 I expect the same on the A1.
 Each bit (not byte) is used.
 For example a single byte can contain multiple settings, example bit 0 is used for reverb on/off, and bit 1 to 3 for the reverb type (3 bits), and bit 4 to 7 used for another parameter…

+Note: additional bytes may change, even if you change only a single parameter: in 0x0E: typically this is the LSB program location in 0x18 to 0x1B, this is the file checksum added by latest Nord Sound Manager.

 ### STEP 4
 Share both program files and add the text file with the mapping details.